katcipis/sophia/notes/architecture.md

-brokers that were smart were bad and we need to go back to a place where you have dumb pipes and smart endpoints, there were even some analogies with shell pipes, etc. So in a sense it feels like the industry is just forgetting (as usual) lessons from the past and going again in the same direction.
+brokers that were smart were bad and we need to go back to a place where you have dumb pipes and smart endpoints, there were even some analogies with shell pipes, etc. So in a sense it feels like the industry is just forgetting (as usual) lessons from the past and going again in the same direction (the endless cycle).

 Why the smart brokers didn't work out well ?
-I believe it is the lack of cohesion for very core behavior, not just fault tolerance but even specific knowledge ends up in parts of the system that you don't expect them.
-For example, in a system with a service mesh + a really smart message broker/queues/etc, it is really hard to understand where try agains/backoff logic will happen, it will probably happen at both in ways that may not be compatible/desireable.
+I believe it is the lack of cohesion for very core behavior, not just fault tolerance but even specific knowledge ends up in parts of the system that you don't expect them to be and can be hard to find.
+For example, in a system with a service mesh + a really smart message broker/queues/etc, it is really hard to understand where try agains/backoff logic will happen, it will probably happen on both in ways that may not be compatible/desireable.
 You also have information that is domain specific that affects fault tolerance implementation, like which operations are safe to retry, for how long, etc. It ends up being harder to have a cohesive view of these invariants, because instead of the services being responsible for this it is delegated to the communication channel.
-So part of your domain is on the service responsible for solving that problem and part of it is defined on some YAML configuration of a broker/service mesh/etc. Anyway I digress, this is not even about service meshes.
+So part of your domain is on the service responsible for solving that problem and part of it is defined on some YAML configuration of a broker/service mesh/etc. Of course not all meshes/brokers are born the same, but I digress.

-Going back to the async/queue model, the code itself is also harder, on the client side you need to send something on a queue and now you have to find a way to wait for an answer because in a lot of scenarios it involves waiting for an answer with queues and now you need some polling.
+Going back to the async/queue model, the code itself is also harder, on the client side, why ? well you need to send something on a queue and now you have to find a way to wait for an answer which will involve waiting for an answer on a different queue (hopefully ?) and now you need some polling.

 The exception here would be if you can just fire and forget, but then you probably have an event, and events can be pretty useful in distributed systems.
 That would be a perfectly good use of a pubsub broker or a streaming system.
 But lets go back to simple request/response systems being modeled as async/brokered systems.

-While with request/response it is literally one line, you send a request and get answer right away.
+Now think about request/response, it is literally one line, you send a request and get answer right away.
 You can't beat request/response/RPC because nothing can be simpler than a single function call.